About the scheme

 The details of the Quality Payments Scheme are outlined in Part VIIA of the Drug Tariff.

-There are two review dates during the year, at which quality payments can be claimed; the first in April 2017 and the second in November 2017.
-The online declaration on the NHSBSA website will open for declarations:
+There were two review dates during 2017 at which quality payments could be claimed; the first in April 2017 and the second in November 2017.

 Eligibility for the scheme